Citytechinc/promised-dynamo/README.md

 } );
 ```

 Executes an updateItem request updating the identified item or creating a new item if one does not exist.
+See Update Expression
+below for details concerning the form of the `updateExpression` parameter.

 ##### Options